-Vegetable recipes for kids can be hard to find – these butternut squash fries are an easy crowd pleaser that kids and adults alike will love!
-Crispy and sweet, these squash fries take little prep to get together.
-With a bit of oven time to crisp and caramelize, these are the perfect kid friendly side dish.
-Serve them during the holidays or year-round.
-From your Thanksgiving table to a next to your weeknight chicken nuggets, this versatile vegetable is sure to please.
-These baked fries are coated in healthy olive oil before baking and sweetening in the oven for an amazing treat!
+Vegetables for kids can be hard to find – this butternut squash fries recipe is an easy crowd pleaser that kids and adults alike will love!
+Crispy and sweet, they take little prep to get together.
+With a bit of oven time to crisp and caramelize, these are the perfect kid-friendly side dish.

 “Isn’t that hard to cut?!”

-That’s what my dad said when we went to Whole Foods together last week.
-We each needed a few things and decided to grab lunch with the boys there.
-I was planning to make these fabulous butternut squash fries with dinner.
+That’s what my dad said when we went to the store and I grabbed a squash.
+I was planning to make this fabulous roasted butternut squash fries recipe with dinner.

 Which means he usually goes for any and all convenience foods, including precut veggies.
 Because of this, my dad, like many people, has some insane notion in his mind that cutting a butternut squash is the work of the devil.
 IDK guys, it’s not that bad.